bassosimone/bloom/README.md

 pacman -Syu
 ```

-After this step, the shell may exit (it occurred to me) and you need to start
+After this step, the shell may exit (it happened to me) and you need to start
 another shell and continue typing:

 ```